Aquafina-water-bottle/jp-mining-note/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+> **Note**:
-> **Note**: I highly recommend contacting me on [Discord](https://aquafina-water-bottle.github.io/jp-mining-note/faq/#discord-contact-info) if possible instead of using this issue tracker.
-This would help to greatly speed up communication.
+> I highly recommend contacting me on [Discord](https://aquafina-water-bottle.github.io/jp-mining-note/faq/#discord-contact-info) if possible, instead of using this issue tracker.
+This would help to greatly speed up communication time.

 **Describe the bug**
 A clear and concise description of what the bug is.